-- Cold Therapy Unit is used to help control pain and swelling after the surgery.
-This optional unit can be purchased through our office by ordering at least a week before your surgery.
-The order form is included on our website at: www.banffsportmed.ca. - Shoulder Immobilizer- a shoulder immobilizer will be put on your arm in the operating room and you will spend 4-8 weeks wearing this brace.
+- Cold Therapy Unit is used to help control pain and swelling after surgery.
+You can order a Cold Therapy Unit, complete with a shoulder pad, through the Shop found on our website or at our clinic.
+Alternatively, you can purchase a Cold Therapy Unit from your local healthcare provider or from an online health supply store.
+For portable use you can purchase a battery pack, which allows you to use your Cold Therapy Unit without an electrical outlet.
+We recommend that you buy your Cold Therapy Unit at least a week before your surgery to make sure that you have it delivered in time. - Shoulder Immobilizer a shoulder immobilizer will be put on your arm in the operating room and you will spend 4-8 weeks wearing this brace.
 You will have to pay the hospital for the cost of the brace.